civboot/fngi/README.md

 - [X] create an assembly.
 Done, see [spor.c](./spor.c)
 - [X] bootstrap the assembly into fngi.
 Mostly done, see [spor.sp](./spor.sp)
+- [x] Write zoab in fngi (see [zoa][zoa] project).
-- [ ] boostrap fngi into a _more_ full-featured language.
+- [X] boostrap fngi into a _more_ full-featured language.
 This will be in [fngi.fn](./fngi.fn).
-This is mostly adding core operators (`+`, `-`, `*`,
-  etc), along with several other expected pieces.
+This is mostly adding core operators (`+`, `-`, `*`, etc), along with several other expected pieces.
+- [ ] Create a 4k block allocator and arena-buddy-allocator.
-- [ ] Write initial way to define namespaces, structs and enums.
+- [ ] Write initial way to define namespaces, structs and enums. (`STRUCT`, ENUM`, etc)
-- [ ] Write block and arena-buddy allocators, as well as standardized ways to use them (i.e. an arena stack).
+- [ ] Write an initial "untyped" version of `fn`, `if`, etc. This might be something like `noty.fn` or something else.
+- [ ] Implement core OS functions to move and modify files and implement a standardized way to communicate user-input and display info with the harness.
+- [ ] Create an ultra-basic text-editor.
+- [ ] Create an ultra-basic CLI built on the text-editor.
-- [ ] Write way to keep track of types on a "type stack", which the vairious sub-compilers will use (i.e. `fn`, `if`, etc).
+- [ ] Write way to keep track of types on a "type stack", which the various sub-compilers will use (i.e. `fn`, `if`, etc).
-- [ ] Write `fn`, `if`, `while`, etc to replace the asembly defined versions and aquire type safety.
+- [ ] Write `fn`, `if`, `while`, etc to and aquire type safety.
-- [ ] Write zoab in fngi (see [zoa][zoa] project).
 - [ ] Write zoat in fngi (see [zoa][zoa] project).
 - [ ] Write `struct`, allowing for zoa serializable types from the beginning.
 - [ ] Implement zoac (see [zoa][zoa] project).
-- [ ] Implement core OS functions to move and modify files.
 - [ ] Implement zosh (see [zoa][zoa] project).
-- [ ] write a text editor
+- [ ] Write a text editor

 [zoa]: http://github.com/vitiral/zoa